 There are free preview videos available from almost all sections, so make sure to check out the class curriculum!

-This blog covers all secrets and tricks about Celery, Python’s asynchronous task queue.
+This blog covers all secrets and tricks about Celery, Dask, and other tools to run your Python code in parallel.

 Make Excel Audit Proof: How to Effectively Manage Spreadsheet Risk